-because Applicants' property tax expenses do not meet the criteria of constituting a highly volatile expense, because they are not fluctuating to a degree that would be considered volatile.
-Staff also argues that Applicants' property tax expenses, which according to Applicants, range from 2.7 percent to 6.4 percent of operating expenses, do not constitute a significantly large percentage of total operating expenses to merit an adjustor mechanism.
-One of the constitution of constitution of the constitu
+Staff and RUCO both recommend a property tax adjustment to operating income instead.297 For the same reasons that it argues against approval of the proposed distributed renewable energy tariff, RUCO recommends denial of the proposed property tax adjustor.298 Staff asserts that pass through mechanisms are used for items that are known and measurable, easily calculated, or based only on a single factor, such as sales or revenue, and that Applicants' property taxes do not satisfy this criteria as the revenue input is an estimate.299 Staff explains that property tax expense is clearly not known and measurable, because the gross revenue is only one variable in the property tax expense calculation.300 Staff also argues that an adjustor mechanism would also be inappropriate, because Applicants' property tax expenses do not meet the criteria of constituting a highly volatile expense, because they are not fluctuating to a degree that would be considered volatile.
+301 Staff also argues that Applicants' property tax expenses, which according to Applicants, range from 2.7 percent to 6.4 percent of operating expenses, do not constitute a significantly large percentage of total operating expenses to merit an adjustor mechanism.302

 The evidence presented demonstrates an increase in property tax expense, but not volatility.
 Neither a pass through nor an adjustor mechanism are appropriate methods for recovery for such a routine expense as property tax, and neither will be authorized at this time.
 We will instead authorize property tax expense recovery in the usual forward looking manner for Applicants in this proceeding.
-If property taxes become volatile as predicted by Applicants, they can present evidence of volatility in a future rate proceeding and renew their request.